codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 * The **Committer** who made the changes.
 * The Kubernetes **Services** updated during the deployment, according to the Argo rollout strategy, and the current rollout status.
   The example above shows the rollouts according to the canary rollout strategy.
 The blue line shows the progress of rollout with the current step versus the total number of steps.
-  Expanding the live version deployment shows the number of replicas currently deployed, as green circles.
+  Expanding the live version deployment shows the number of replicas currently deployed in the stable version (green).
 * The Argo **Applications** updated during this deployment.